wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    The two aliases above include a `git push` for maximum convenience.

+   GitHub Enterprise uses can push to multiple remotes with one command:

+   <pre>git push production,staging</pre>

    If you see an error message like this, it means you don't have permissions:

    <pre>